Confluence 3.1 Beta 1 Release Notes

 - Page Preview — When editing a page or blog post and you click the 'Preview' tab, only the first section of content is shown.
 You will not be able to scroll down to view the remaining content on a page.

-- Widget Connector Icon — The current icon has not yet been finalised and will change before the official release of Confluence 3.1.
+- Widget Connector Icon — The current icon has not yet been finalized and will change before the official release of Confluence 3.1.

 - Quick Navigation Aid — The Quick Navigation Aid does not work in Internet Explorer 6.0.